Bridging-the-Gap

 7. Financial Literacy Program

-9. Extended support for career readiness and start up beyond Wayanad on successful completion of the program.
+8. Extended support for startup beyond Wayanad on successful completion of the program.

 RESEARCH & FELLOWSHIP